MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cheat-sheet-onboarding.md

 For a side-by-side comparison of Azure CLI and Azure PowerShell examples, see [Azure CLI vs Azure PowerShell: Side-by-side Command Comparison](/cli/azure/choose-the-right-azure-command-line-tool#azure-cli-vs-azure-powershell-side-by-side-command-comparison).

-See script comparisons between Bash, PowerShell and Cmd in [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md).
+See script comparisons between Bash, PowerShell, and Cmd in [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md).

 ## Learning Azure CLI